 \section{Abstract}

-{ We present an information-theoretic interpretation of quantum formalism based on a Bayesian framework and free of any additional axiom or principle.
-Quantum information is merely construed as a technique of statistical estimation for analyzing a logical system subject to classical constraints, regardless of the specific variables used.
-The problem is initially formulated in a standard Boolean algebra involving a particular set of working variables.
-Statistical estimation is to express the truth table in terms of likelihood probability instead of the variables themselves.
-The constraints are thus converted into a Bayesian prior.
-This method leads to solving a linear programming problem in a real-valued probability space.
-The complete set of alternative Boolean variables is introduced afterwards by transcribing the probability space into a Hilbert space, thanks to Gleason's theorem.
-This allows to completely recover standard quantum information and provides an information-theoretic rationale to its technical rules.
-The model offers a natural answer to the major puzzles that base quantum mechanics: Why is the theory linear?
-Why is the theory probabilistic?
+{ We present an information-theoretic interpretation of quantum formalism based on a Bayesian framework and devoid of any extra axiom or principle.
+Quantum information is construed as a technique for analyzing a logical system subject to classical constraints, based on a question-and-answer procedure.
+The problem is posed from a particular batch of queries while the constraints are represented by the truth table of a set of Boolean functions.
+The Bayesian inference technique consists in assigning a probability distribution within a real-valued probability space to the joint set of queries in order to satisfy the constraints.
+The initial query batch is not unique and alternative batches can be considered at will.
+They are enabled mechanically from the initial batch, quite simply by transcribing the probability space into a Hilbert space.
+It turns out that this sole procedure leads to exactly recover the standard quantum information theory and thus provides an information-theoretic rationale to its technical rules.
+In this framework, the great challenges of quantum mechanics become simple platitudes: Why is the theory probabilistic?
+Why is the theory linear?
 Where does the Hilbert space come from?
-Also, most of the paradoxes, such as entanglement, contextuality, nonsignaling correlation, measurement problem, etc., find a quite trivial explanation, while the concept of information conveyed by a wave vector is clarified.
-We conclude that quantum information, although dramatically expanding the scope of classical information, is not different from the information itself and is therefore a universal tool of reasoning. }
+In addition, most of the paradoxes, such as uncertainty principle, entanglement, contextuality, nonsignaling correlation, measurement problem, etc., become straightforwards features.
+In the end, our major conclusion is that quantum information is nothing but classical information processed by a mature form of Bayesian inference technique and, as such, consubstantial with Aristotelian logic. }